 Spain : Safety by CitySpain - safety as a country

-Málaga is a large city in the southern Spanish region of Andalucia and capital of the Málaga Province.
+Málaga is a large city in the southern Spanish region of Andalucia and the capital of the Málaga Province.

 It is also the largest city on the Costa del Sol and among the 10 most populated Spanish cities.

-Malaga is one of the most hospitable and quiet places you can be in the world with basic modern infrastructures compared to other metropolitan areas of the world with same population density.
+Malaga is one of the most hospitable and quiet places you can be in the world with basic modern infrastructures compared to other metropolitan areas of the world with the same population density.

 Warnings & Dangers in Malaga